CesarAugustoMartinez/Workout-Tracker/README.md

 ## Description

-The goal of this project is to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
-Following the MVC design pattern, using Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+The goal of this project is to create a workout tracker.
+This app will require to create Mongo database with a Mongoose schema and handle route with Express.
+The user will be able to create and tack daily workouts.
+Also It will be able to log multiple exercises in a workout on a given day.
+The user should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, I should be able to track my distance traveled.

 #### Technologies